Guide

 Preparing your financial evidence

 You will be exempt from needing to provide financial evidence to UKVI as part of your visa application if you have been living in the UK for 12 months or more.
-However, our team will still ask you to confirm you meet the financial requirement before we begin your CAS request.
-This is to ensure that you are able to provide this evidence to a Home Office case worker if they request it.
+However, you may still be asked to confirm you meet the financial requirement to a Home Office case worker, in the event that they request it.

 Those who are not exempt will need evidence to provide evidence that they meet the UKVI financial requirements for a visa extension.